RandumbPurson/DMhelper/README.md

 ## Statblock Menu
 ![statblock menu](docs/statblock-menu.png)
-Output will be inserted printed above the traits box.
-This will persist until cleared
+Output will be inserted above the menu.
+This output will persist until cleared.

-Traits are shown in an enclosed box above the menu.
-AC, HP, and Speed are shown in a yellow status bar below the menu.
+AC, HP, Speed, and any statblock resources (eg; legendary action points) are shown in a yellow status bar below the menu.

-The menu shows actions as well as 4 meta-options.
-A preview for each of the actions is shown at an enclosed box at the bottom of the screen
-- Selecting an action will roll any dice associated with the action and output above the menu
+The menu has two main section:

+### Actions and Traits
+Not all of these will be shown for every statblock
+- `<Traits>` While hovered over will display any of the statblock's traits in the preview box below the menu, selecting this option does nothing
+- `[Actions]`, `[Bonus Actions]`, and `[Resource Actions]` While hovered will show you the available options in the preview box.
+Selecting any of them will bring you to a new menu which allows you to select which of the actions you want to take.
+- `Attacks` While hovered will display the attacks the statblock can make in the preview box.
+Selecting it will bring you to a new menu which allows you to select which attack you want to make.
+- `Multiattack` While hovered over will display what multiattacks can be made in the preview box.
+Selecting it will bring you to a new menu which allows you to select which multiattack you want to make.

+### Meta-Options
 - `Skill Check` will run a skill check
 - `Take Damage` will prompt you for damage to be dealt to the creature, when it's hp becomes 0 it will be deleted and removed from initiative
+- `Manage Conditions` While hovered, will display conditions, when seleceted it will bring you to a menu allowing you to add, modify, and remove conditions as key value pairs. (eg; poisoned: 1 minute, DC 14)
+- `Reset Resource` will bring you to a menu allowing you to reset statblock resources to their max value
 - `Clear` will clear the screen
 - `Exit` will return to the main menu